-- 2) Limited choice providing a child with a limited set of choices this can mask and instruction and encourage the child to make a positive choice.

-- Where shall we walk?
-Here or in the library?

-- Put the pen on the table or in the box.

-- I am making a drink, orange or lemon?

-- Are you going to sit on your own or with the group?

-- Are you starting your work with the words or the picture?

-- 3) Disempowering the behaviour This avoids engagement and or a reaction to a child's behaviour, which can empower them to continue.

-- You can listen from there

-- Come and find me when you come back

-- Come back into the room when ready, I am just going to notify the school.

-- If you are walking away I am going to make sure you are safe by following at a distance.

-- Let me know when you are calm enough to talk.

-- We will carry on when you are ready.

-- 4) De-escalation script provide a calm, supportive and permissive script to help bring a child's emotions back to listening.

-- Child's name

-- I can see something has happened

-- I am here to help

-- Talk and I will listen

-- Come with me and......
+- "Where shall we walk?
+To my classroom or towards Resolve?" - "Put the pen on the table or in the box." - "Are you going to sit on your own or with the group?" - "Are you starting your work with the words or the picture?" - 3.
+Disempowering the behaviour This avoids engagement and or a reaction to a pupil's behaviour which can empower them to continue. - "It's ok.
+You can listen from there" - "Come back into the room when ready; I am just going to let the school office know where you are." - "If you are walking away I am going to make sure you are safe by following at a distance." - "Let me know when you are calm enough to talk." - "We will carry on when you are ready." - 4.
+De-escalation script provide a calm, supportive and permissive script to help bring a pupil's emotions back to listening. - Child's name.
+"I can see something has happened.
+I am here to help.
+Talk and I will listen.
+Come with me and..."

 Within each technique teachers are trained to recognise that all strategies need to be deployed with a calm voice at a tone, volume, pitch and cadence that would be appropriate to any colleague as well as pupil.
-We recognise as a school that where a teacher is attempting to deescalate a behaviour that a child may be familiar with, initially the child may escalate as the teacher attempts to deescalate.
-The STEPs training advises us to calmly ride the bump!
-As teachers we may often do this by calmly repeating our instructions and praising any change in the behaviours that indicate the child is moving to get things right.
+We recognise as a school that where a teacher is attempting to de-escalate a behaviour that a pupil may be familiar with, initially the child may escalate as the teacher attempts to de-escalate.
+The STEPs training advises us to calmly ride this bump!

+As teachers, we may often do this by calmly repeating our instructions and praising any change in the behaviours that indicate the child is moving to get things right.

 Once the situation has deescalated both parties need time to reflect.

-Reflection requires a calming down period of time.
+This requires a calming down period of time.
 Examples of how this can occur are listed below:

-- An instruction that the teacher will allow some time to reflect and then see the student at an agreed point in the lesson. - An agreed meeting time to reflect with the teacher, tutor and or Head of Year. - Timeout of unsupervised play where behaviours have been inappropriate.
-Planned and unplanned. - Time out of the lesson where the level of disruption has reached a peak that meant other learning could not continue.
-Planned and unplanned.
+- An instruction that the teacher will allow some time to reflect and then speak to the pupil at an agreed point in the lesson. - An agreed meeting time to reflect with the teacher, tutor, HOY/SLT where appropriate. - Use of Resolve at break/lunch times where behaviours particularly during unstructured times have been inappropriate. - Time out of a lesson where the level of disruption has reached a peak that has meant the learning could not continue.

-Where reflection requires an unplanned removal from other students: During lesson time a message should be sent to the Resolve room, where the appropriate support will be sent to collect the student in order to carry out the Resolve.
-Where the removal is during a break time a Mid- day Supervisor, Teacher and or Senior teacher should escort the child to the Resolve room.
+Where reflection requires an unplanned removal from other students:

+During lesson time a message should be sent to the office where the appropriate support will be sent to collect the student in order to carry out the Resolve.
+Where the removal is during a break or lunchtime, a member of duty staff, Teacher and/or SLT should escort the child to the Resolve room.
 Where this is not possible a child should be sent to check that they got there.
 Parents should be notified by the Admin team of a removal to the Resolve room.